Skip to article frontmatterSkip to article content

 As long as these rules are followed the heap will always stay heapy — I mean happy — and in proper (min or max) heap order.

 With all of that now firmly in mind, hopefully, let’s consider the process of removing a value from a heap.
-A heap is a first-in, first-out data structure, and as such the first value in a array representing a max heap — the top item in the heap tree — always represents the largest value in the heap.
+A heap is a priority-based data structure, meaning the values are ordered by a priority determined by the programmer.
+As such the first value in a array representing a max heap — the top item in the heap tree — always represents the largest value in the heap.
 (In a max heap, anyway.
 In a min heap it’s the other way around.
 The first item in the array and/or the top item in the tree is always the smallest value in the heap.)

 This leads to a straight-forward process for removing a value from a heap in first-in, first-out order: